valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-backend-libraries.md

   in a project will automatically include the core modules for that edition of Valtimo, which also improves the experience when upgrading Valtimo to a new version.

+* **Process beans**

+  For documentation on Spring beans, see the Spring documentation [here](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html).

+  By default, all beans are available for use within a BPMN, e.g. to send and email.
+By setting the `valtimo.camunda.bean-whitelisting = true` property in the `application.yml`, only whitelisted beans are available.
+  Beans can be whitelisted by defining them with the `@ProcessBean` annotation.

 * **Plugin Events**
 It is now possible to have plugin methods run whenever a plugin configuration created, updated or deleted.
 More information on this feature can be found [here](/extending-valtimo/plugin/custom-plugin-definition.md#plugin-events).